chrisguitarguy/Crawl-Rate-Tracker-2/readme.markdown

 2. Clean up database functions
 3. Support sortable columns in the WP_List_Table
 4. Figure out possible issues with using a bunch of `time()` and `strtotime()` calls.
 Eg. time zone?
+5. Add plugin action link in plugins list table
+6. Add crawl rate link to wp-admin bar.
+7. Better presentation in list table
+	* Bot should be a translatable string
+	* Type shoud also be translateable
+	* add column with specific object (view crawls for a single post, etc)
+	* add time column
+8. Filter graph separately from table.
+9. Allow date range selection on graph.